runtimeverification/evm-semantics/tests/analysis/README.md

 }

 ```
-Here's what the `transfer_from` function looks, pasted verbatim from HKG Token's source file
+Here's what the `transferFrom` function looks like, pasted verbatim from HKG Token's source file -
 ```javascript
  /**
      * transferFrom() - used to move allowed funds from other owner